MobilePayDev/MobilePay-Online/README.md

 Make sure you respond to the callback immediately, once you´ve decrypted the content.
 DO NOT leave the transaction "hanging" while you call out to the Acquirer.

 Strictly process the payment on the card type given in field "CardType"!
 This is the only way MobilePay can offer card type picking for co-branded cards in accordance with PSD2 requirements.
 Also the SCA method vary on the cobranded Visa/Dankort.
 This means that if you process the PAN given with CardType=DANKORT as a Visa, the SCA is missing and the (unwanted) 3DS step-up is likely to happen.

+Note: When receiving a PAN-based transaction from us, it can't be regarded as authenticated.
+You should handle these according to scheme rules to ensure correct handling regarding SCA.
+If in doubt, please contact your acquirer.

 ### Failed callback